 We equip crisis responders with tools to address the world's disasters

-ACAPS supports the work of the humanitarian community, with a special focus on severity and trends.
+ACAPS supports the work of the humanitarian community, with a special focus on severity and forward-looking analysis.
 Our dedicated team evaluates the current situation of more than 100 key emergencies worldwide to help anticipate and respond to emerging crises.

 We provide high-quality, independent, and multisectoral analysis to enable crisis responders to better understand and subsequently address the needs of the affected populations while strengthening the assessment ecosystem.